October 28, 2016

 parent, to warn the other contestants in the wake of Ms. STRANGE’s

 death, placing its corporate self-interest over their safety and

+Please see MAC's 2018 Comment to the FCC (below) to learn why these actions are crucial to Democracy.
 Find full journalistic coverage of the Supreme Court case and our Amicus brief, Sinclair Broadcasting's shell game, Alex Jones, the Strange v Entercom trial and other public interest media issues at SueWilsonReports.com.
 For background on how we arrived in this era of disinformation and what to do about it, see Wilson's 2009 documentary Broadcast Blues.